Azure/communication-ui-library/packages/react-composites/README.md

 ### Automated Browser Tests (E2E)

-Currently, browser based tests for Chat composite on Chrome using puppeteer are supported.
+Currently, browser based tests for Chat composite on Chrome, Firefox and Webkit using Playwright are supported.

 #### Install Dependencies